 \subsubsection{RES Constraints}

-The power output of RES is stochastic in nature and cannot be predicted with certainty ahead-of-time.
-Therefore, we use a forecast value of $\hat{P}^\text{RES}_{i,t}$ rather than the actual RES power output in the load restoration problem.
-We also assume that each RES has the capability to curtail its active power output.
-Denoting by $\kappa_{i,t}\in[0,1]$ the curtailment ratio of the injected active power, the RES active power constraint is given as
+Since the power output of RES is stochastic in nature and cannot be predicted with certainty ahead-of-time, a forecast $\hat{P}^\text{RES}_{i,t}$ is used as a stand-in for the actual output.
+We assume each RES has the capability to curtail its power output, and denote by $\kappa_{i,t}\in[0,1]$ the curtailment ratio of the real power.
+The RES real power constraint is given as